kyverno/kyverno-json/website/docs/policies/policies.md

 In the example above, every *resource* having `type: aws_s3_bucket` will match, and *payloads* having `name: bypass-me` will be excluded.

+## Identifying Payload Entries

+A policy rule can contain an optional `identifier` which declares the path to the payload element that uniquely identifies each entry.

 ## Context Entries

-A policy rule can contain `context` entries are made available to the rule via bindings:
+A policy rule can contain optional `context` entries that are made available to the rule via bindings:

 ```yaml
 apiVersion: json.kyverno.io/v1alpha1